Discover the shocking truth about what's really in your drinking water and how it could be affecting your family's health.

 The sheer volume of water stored is impossible to fully filter.
 Municipalities dose it with chemicals that may kill microbes but do nothing against these toxins:

 Used in non-stick cookware, stain-resistant fabrics, and firefighting foam.
-They accumulate in the body and never break down in the environment.
+They accumulate in the body and never break down.

 Leaches from old pipes and plumbing fixtures.
-Even low levels can cause developmental issues in children and cardiovascular problems in adults.
+Even low levels can cause developmental issues in children.

-Traces of antibiotics, antidepressants, and hormones enter the water through human waste and improper disposal of medications.
+Traces of antibiotics, antidepressants, and hormones enter the water through improper disposal of medications.

-Agricultural runoff contains herbicides like atrazine, which is banned in Europe but still used in the U.S. and linked to hormone disruption.
+Agricultural runoff contains herbicides like atrazine, linked to hormone disruption.

-A probable human carcinogen found in solvents, adhesives, and personal care products.
+A probable human carcinogen found in solvents and personal care products.
 Resistant to conventional water treatment.

-Phthalates and BPA from plastics interfere with the endocrine system, affecting reproduction, development, and metabolism.
+Phthalates and BPA from plastics interfere with the endocrine system, affecting reproduction and development.

 Boiling the water?
 It concentrates these toxins rather than removing them.